by Steven Rudd ND MRN

 Why am I so tired?

 Fatigue is the second most frequent reason people consult their health advisor after pain.
 The good news is there is a lot that can be done even in cases of severe fatigue.
-The bad news is that the true chronic fatigue/ ME type patient can take several years of appropriate treatment to resolve the problem.
+The bad news is that the true chronic fatigue/ ME type patient can take several years of appropriate treatment to resolve.

 Fatigue is a good example of where the cause is almost always multi-factorial.
 It may include structural chemical and stress related/ mental aspects.
 Treatment needs to take into account multiple causes, and may involve a team approach.
-In my clinic we have a counselling psychologist, an aromatherapist and masseur, nutritionist, naturopath, and chi-gung, as well as two chiropractors who use multiple techniques.
+In my clinic we have a counsellor, a masseur, nutritionist, naturopath, as well as chiropractors who use multiple techniques.
 All of these may be needed in the toughest cases.

-Please read also my BLOGS on nutrition and stress which give an overview of key points in nutrition and stress.
-The case history below relates to a lady with ‘normal fatigue’ as opposed to chronic fatigue/M.E.
+Please read also my articles on nutrition and stress which give an overview of key points very relevant to fatigue.
+The true case history below relates to a lady with ‘normal fatigue’ as opposed to chronic fatigue/M.E.
 The principles though, would apply to both.

 Where to begin